stianfan/Noter/README.md

 </h2>

 So, I decided to create myself a text editor with [Godot](https://godotengine.org/).
 The new text editor that's not taking the world by storm...
-It's lacking all the common features of other editors, heavy, and doesn't run that great.
+It's lacking all the common features of other editors, it's heavy for what it is, and doesn't run that great.
 But hey, if you're into that kind of thing, who am I to judge?
 Just don't come crying to me when you can't figure out how to bold your text or word wrap your document.
 I'll be over here,